 Keep your head down.
 Keep on your own trail.
 Wade forced himself to keep walking, even though his senses jangled.

-It was places like this; towns, cities; places where lots of people washed up; where Wade could sense the danger.
+It was places like this—towns, cities, places where lots of people washed up—where Wade could sense the danger.
 Not out there on the open plains, under prairie skies.

-Out there no one pretends to be the law.
-No one pretends to be any better than anyone else.

-That kind of thing happened only in places like Cheyenne, in towns.

 Wade passed by the rowdy streets, instead heading for the one which had an actual stone bank and stone post office.
 Across the street was a large saloon called Gilmour’s, with a green painted sign, and whose lettering was in fancy gold swirls.

-“This will be a good place to pick up a trail job.
-Maybe even a trail boss,” Wade confided to Charger, who huffed thoughtfully.

 Gilmour’s had a free to use stable for guests, just so long as he didn’t mind paying the extra pennies for the feed.
 Wade would take that cost, if only to get Charger somewhere warm and dry for the night, and himself an actual bed.
 Maybe even order a hot bath tub drawn up.